r3dhat/chasefromm17.github.io/README.md

 To clarify: **NO**, this is **NOT A JAILBREAK**, it's a **loader**, so it's only if you jailbroke with the Pangu 9.3.3 jailbreak and rebooted the device into unjailbroken state.

-This tool will help you regain your simple jailbreak functionality again.
+This tool will help you regain your simple jailbreak functionality, and it's useful.